 Research into what may trigger the immune system response responsible for MS is ongoing.
 Possibilities include viruses or environmental toxins.
 Why some people develop PPMS is also unknown.
 MS in any form isn’t contagious.

 MS is more common in Caucasians than in other ethnic groups.
-Although MS is more common in women than in men, both sexes get PPMS at about the same rate.
-Most people with PPMS begin to notice symptoms while in their 30s.
+Although relapsing forms of MS are more common in women than in men, both sexes get PPMS at about the same rate.
+PPMS tends to occur about 10 years later in life than the relapsing forms of MS.